mdtanker/polartoolkit/README.md

 [GitHub Issues](https://github.com/mdtanker/polartoolkit/issues/new/choose).

 - Create 3D interactive models to help visualize data.
-- Include more Antarctic datasets to aid in download and storage.
+- Include more datasets to aid in downloading and storage.
 - Additional projections and possible support for the Arctic region as well.

 <!-- SPHINX-END2 -->